domomm/dndNotes/sesh 2.md

 *Aianaye Find souvenir for young child, a girl, Lakshmi.
 Oh yeah she did a lot for her like made her go to school. *

 Hyong Se Gallery.
 So now Tommy knows that Jong knows someone.
 Gona meet at Ratham Ula the next day.

+*Apparently there's a magic shop around here.
+But anyway, Occi got creeps for some reason, he sees a blue air genasi.
+He goes for him sneakily.
+Same guy that stole his stuff*

+*Aianaye goes to the slums for the girl.
+The girl is bullied.
+Aianaye gona go to the school apparently lol.*

+*Jong goes home in the living district.
+Cracking of glass under your feet.
+His mother in the corner not doing anything, looks terrified.
+Asked for flower, got really scolded cuz he forgot flowers.
+It's because of him that HES dead. his brother is dead because of him (her words).
+She's like a tiger mom.*

+*Occi looking for the blue guy.
+Someone attacks him.
+Then everything becomes fuzzy.
+Its in an alley.
+The attack was shots by arrow. *